ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 #### Removing special character categories demo

-After clicking special character icon in the editor's toolbar you can see that only few categories are available compared to other instances.
+After clicking the special character icon in the editor's toolbar you can see that it contains fewer categories compared to other instances.

 {@snippet features/special-characters-limited-categories}